 TOOLKITS ARE GEARED TOWARDS:

-who care about good food and want to dig deeper to understand how our food system works (or doesn’t work) and how food can be a starting point for building a better world.
+- Who care about good food and want to dig deeper to understand how our food system works (or doesn’t work) and how food can be a starting point for building a better world.

 - Students and educators looking for tools that combine learning with action, inside and outside of the classroom

-- Faith-based groups interested in fostering support for a healthy, just and sustainable food systems
+- Faith-based groups interested in fostering support for healthy, just, and sustainable food systems

 - Neighborhood associations and other local organizations looking for ways to strengthen community through informed engagement with food issues

-- Have something else in mind?
+Have something else in mind?
 The sky’s the limit!
-Toolkits will include materials accessible to people from diverse backgrounds and all levels of experience.
+Toolkits include materials accessible to people from diverse backgrounds and levels of experience.
 Tell us about your group and let us know if we can help you get organized by contacting email@example.com.